Victoria West..Videos ..Kalahari National Park ..Kruger National Park ..Namibia ..Back to Australia

 The day wore on and we started on the beer and wine around 4pm and drank a fair amount whilst sitting around the large dining room table talking about their and our travel experiences.
 We shared our food with the hunters.
 We were shown to our bedroom later on which was quite neat except that there was a small hole in one of the window panes and the sand blew in there regardless.
 We had sand in our hair, sand in our bed, sand in our clothes.
 I managed to plug the hole with a piece of rag.
 The next day passed and as we had little to do after lunch apart from sweeping sand out of the house we started on the supply of spirits.
 We had a jolly time.
 The wind, however kept up its driving force.
 On the morning of day three the wind suddenly abated and we decided that we should now leave these poor hunters in peace especially after we had depleted most of their alcohol supplies.
 We said our grateful thanks and goodbyes and were once again on the road.
 The journey through to Sesriem was now uneventful though the dust haze was still there.
 Before taking off in the morning I had to check the air filter of the Suzuki for any sand ingress and spent time cleaning it out.
 At Sesriem there was no information on Sossusvlei even though it lies within the Namib Naukluft National Park.
 There were a few buildings but we could see no life or information signs apart from a small sign pointing in the direction of Sossuvlei.
 Some faint wheel-tracks led in that direction.
 I dropped the tyre pressures of the Suzuki’s tyres and we made off in a westerly direction.
 Sossus is a Nama word for dead-end, and vlei is the Afrikaans word for marsh.
 The Tsauchab River, when it flows, has its flood-out in Sossusvlei which prevents any waters from reaching the sea.

-We stayed the night at a B&B in the small town of Solitaire and the following day we had a leisurely drive along the graded gravel road which runs along the foothills of the Khomas Hoghland Range of Mountains.The range rises up to 1000 metres above sea level and is quite spectacular on its western side.
+We stayed the night at a B&B in the small town of Solitaire and the following day we had a leisurely drive along the graded gravel road which runs along the foothills of the Khomas Hoghland Range of Mountains.The range rises upto 1000 metres above sea level and is quite spectacular on its western side.
 It is home a to a variety of wild animals including Leopard, Cheetah, Zebra, Oryx, Hyena, African Hunting Dog and the diminutive Klipspringer antelope.
-When we toured through that area Big Game Hunting was in its infancy but now it is a
+When we toured through that area Big Game Hunting was in its infancy but now it is a fully fledged industry.

 Out from Walvis Bay we visited an area where the very unique Welwitchia plant is found.
 Welwitschia mirabilis is endemic to the Kaokoveld Centre; the population is distributed southwards from the Nicolau River in southern Angola, to the Kuiseb River in Namibia and up to 100 km inland of the coast.
 The area is extremely arid with the coast recording an almost zero rainfall, while less than 100mm of rain falls annually below the escarpment in the wet season from February to April.
 Populations tend to occur in ephemeral water courses, indicating a dependence on ground water in addition to precipitation from fog.
 Some plants are said to be 1500 years of age.